 I think a more apparent reason is that a lot of early Super NES games, like Mystical Ninja, Super Mario World, Super Castlevania IV and ActRaiser, were more or less graphics and sound demos.
 A part of me strongly believes these games were made easier on purpose so that people could play through them to see and hear all the pretty 16-bit sights and sounds without much trouble.
 And Mystical Ninja certainly has its share of excellent audio/visuals.
 If the colorful Asian settings, beautifully detailed backgrounds, and whimsical characters weren't enough, Konami made extensive and creative use of Mode 7 and color layering for some dazzling effects.

 The music is also excellent.
-It's most often playful, humorous and goofy, but other times it takes on a tone of seriousness that mitigates the silliness (the Otafu Army HQ and the Ryukyu Castle Passage themes specifically stand out.)
+Punctuated with traditional Japanese instruments and stylings, it's most often playful, humorous, and goofy, but other times it takes on a tone of seriousness when the silliness needs to be mitigated, such as in the enemies' HQ and the final castle's underground.

-The feeling I get from Mystical Ninja is that the designers had more pride in their towns than in the gameplay.
+The feeling I get from Mystical Ninja is that the designers had more pride in their towns than in the stage design.
 It's as though they wanted to rush you off to the next town as quickly as possible (Level 2's action stage, for example, is just the boss, and Level 3 doesn't even have an action stage).
-It's true that some of the mini-games are fun, particularly the Mole-Bop and the first level of Gradius, but more attention and effort needed to be taken away from these sorts of things and focused on the actual levels.
+It's true that some of the mini-games are fun, particularly the whack-a-mole and the first level of Gradius, but more attention and effort should've been funneled to the action stages.
 I, for one, do not care to bet on horse races, play memory-matching games, or roll dice.
-And why does every town need three different ways to restore your HP (restaurant, sauna, hotel)?
+And why does every town need three different ways to restore your HP?

-I'm giving Mystical Ninja three stars, but it's a cautious three stars.
-There are some really good moments, like the next-to-last stage, and interesting, if not exceptionally difficult boss fights.
+I'm giving Mystical Ninja 3.5 stars, but it's a cautious 3.5 stars.
+There are some really good moments, like the penultimate stage, and interesting, if not exceptionally difficult boss fights.
 It's the type of game that seems to want me to love it.
 It's legitimately cute and funny, unlike some games that try to be, but really aren't.
-But it's because the humor, graphics, and sound are so well done that I wish the gameplay could be, well, more than what it is.
-At the very least, I learned a thing or two about Japanese mythological creatures and settings from the imagery.
+But it's because the humor, graphics, and sound are so well done that I wish the overall game design could be more than what it is.
+But at least I learned a lot about Japanese mythological creatures and settings from the imagery.